 Academic Athlete: Laura Ingalls Wilder will get dirty and play baseball as a child but at sixteen she becomes more elegant and gets her first teaching job.

-Accidental Athlete: In the Baseball Episode "In the Big Inning", as Pa is getting ready for a game against a team from Sleepy Eye, he and Half-Pint are at Jebediah Mumfort's farm, where they both witness Jebediah trying to hit a chicken hawk with a rock.
+Accidental Athlete: In the Baseball Episode "In the Big Inning", as Charles is getting ready for a game against a team from Sleepy Eye, he and Half-Pint are at Jebediah Mumfort's farm, where they both witness Jebediah trying to hit a chicken hawk with a rock.
 He throws the rock so hard, it puts holes in the side of a barn.
-After this display, Pa convinces Jebediah to try out for Walnut Grove's baseball team.
+After this display, Charles convinces Jebediah to try out for Walnut Grove's baseball team.
 Of course, he's a natural and helps them win the big game despite all the cheating and poor sportsmanship of those evil people from Sleepy Eye.

 Such a bit character that they simply used the real surname of the actress (Ruth Foster) for the character.